 What We Do

-Some members have years of continuous sobriety, while others are only days away from their last drink, we are all striving for better quality of life without alcohol.
-Stopping drinking is the first part of course, then we learn how to embrace a life without alcohol.
-Eventually we return to the point in our life when we were happy without alcohol.
-Imagine going to a party, wedding, concert, or other social event and not needing a chemical to enjoy yourself.
+Some members of the private groups have years of continuous sobriety, while others are only days away from their last drink, we are all striving for better quality of life without alcohol.
+Stopping drinking is the first part, of course, then we learn how to embrace a life without alcohol.
+Eventually, we return to the point in our life when we were happy without alcohol.
+Imagine going to a party, wedding, concert, or other social event and not needing alcohol to enjoy yourself.
 This is not an overnight process, yet once achieved, it is the most liberating feeling in the world.
 We invite you to join us on the path to wellness and sobriety.

 Recovery Elevator and the private community Café RE offer a safe, informative place, for those who wish to quit drinking.
 Many, including the RE Team, find solace and comfort in our cohesive community.